By Delogue

 With advancements in AI and interoperability, Houlbreque believes that “standardization will simplify data-sharing,” allowing brands to focus on positive environmental and social impacts rather than data collection alone.

-Did you miss the webinar on Why Supply Chain Management is Key in Staying Competitive?
+Did you miss the webinar Do You Really Know Your Suppliers?
 Don't worry, we recorded it for you!